vishakhaac/Article-detection-by-sonar-radiation-/README.md

 The step-by-step procedure of how the project works:

  **1.Data Loading and Preprocessing:**
-Load the dataset from a CSV file and Handle missing values and normalize numerical features.
+The dataset is loaded from a CSV file and preprocessed to handle missing values and normalize the numerical columns.

+**Exploratory Data Analysis (EDA):**

+-Perform data visualization to understand the distribution of sonar signal intensities.
+-Generate correlation heatmaps to analyze feature relationships.

 Applications: